abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

         actions: []
         type: pricing_plan
       - title: Support your digital leadership
-        subtitle: Culture / how do you work to be successful
         price: ''
         details: >
           Understanding your customers/users and  meet their needs